 Your kidney is responsible for removing waste from your blood, regulating blood pressure and volume, and filtering waste out through urine.
 For this to happen effectively your kidneys must healthy blood vessels.

-This is kidney disease which can lead to kidney failure which can only be treated through dialysis or kidney transplant.
+This is a kidney disease that can lead to kidney failure which can only be treated through dialysis or a kidney transplant.

 Supplements to Fight Hypertension